Y Ferwig

 Y Ferwig (sometimes spelled Verwig) is a small village and community in Ceredigion, Wales, about 2 to 3 miles from Cardigan.

 Amenities

 The village is made up of a parish church and a few houses.
-The community includes the villages of Penparc, Felinwynt, Tremain, Mwnt and Gwbert; it also includes Cardigan Island and the National Trust area of Mwnt.
+The community includes the villages of Penparc, Felinwynt, Tremain, Mwnt and Gwbert; it also includes the hamlet Pen-rhiw, Cardigan Island, and the National Trust area of Mwnt.

 The parish church of St Michael, Tremain, is a grade II* listed building.